‘Whether police or army be sent to bring NAB chairman in meeting’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Convener of the Sub-committee of the Public Accounts Committee Noor Alam Khan Wednesday expressed his strong annoyance over the absence of National Accountability Bureau (NAB) Chairman Justice (R) Javed Iqbal from the meeting and asked for his presence in the next committee meeting.
+ISLAMABAD: Convener of the Sub-committee of the Public Accounts Committee Noor Alam Khan on Wednesday expressed his strong annoyance over the absence of National Accountability Bureau (NAB) Chairman Justice (retd) Javed Iqbal from the meeting and asked for his presence in the next committee meeting.

 Noor Alam Khan refused to continue the meeting in the absence of the NAB chairman and adjourned the meeting.
 Convener Noor Alam Khan presided over the meeting of the PAC in which the audit paras relating to NAB were to be discussed on Wednesday, but instead of NAB chairman, chief financial officer of the NAB appeared before the committee.
 Convener of the sub-committee of the PAC expressed his strong annoyance over the absence of the NAB chairman and questioned that when NAB chairman was supposed to attend the meeting and why he did not come.
 “Whether the police or army should to be sent to ensure his presence in the meeting,” he questioned.